Phoenix Drug Crimes Attorney

 Marijuana is legal for medicinal uses, and a recreational-use law may be coming in the future, but any use is still illegal under federal law.
 While the DEA is unlikely to bust somebody for simple possession, if you are caught with more than what they consider for personal use, you could be charged with trafficking and face serious penalties.
 Law enforcement officers also sometimes arrest the lowest-level drug offenders in hopes of working their way up the ladder to major dealers and distributors.

 Even if you have a medical marijuana card, there are still limits on how much pot you can buy and how often, as well as where you can get it from.
 Without a medical card, possession of under two pounds of marijuana can be charged as a Class 6 felony, with punishments including six to 18 months in jail and up to $150,000 in fines.
 Someone charged with possession is more likely to get probation for a first or second offense, along with a court-ordered drug treatment program.
 Probation is often a good result, but you can still be left with a criminal record as well as more severe penalties should you violate your probation in any way.
 Be sure to discuss your case with an experienced Arizona criminal defense lawyer before making any decisions about how to plead or giving statements to the police.

-Strategic Advice and Zealous Representation in Phoenix Drug Crime Cases
+Strategic Advice and Zealous Representation in Arizona Drug Crime Cases

 When the weight of the federal government is against you, get the best chance you can by seeking the help of an experienced and successful criminal law specialist.
-For assistance with a drug arrest or prosecution in Arizona, call Blumberg & Associates for help from an experienced and successful Phoenix drug crime attorney.
+For assistance with a drug arrest or prosecution in Arizona, call Blumberg & Associates in Phoenix for help from an experienced and successful criminal defense attorney.